 We are excited to invite you to join us in 2020 on Thursday, May 28; Friday, May 29; and Saturday, May 30!
-Influencing Social Policy (ISP) presents MACRO Conference 2020, The Power of MACRO Social Work: Forging Pathways Toward a More Just and Equitable World, in collaboration with ACOSA, Clark-Fox Policy Institute, Special Commission to Advance Macro Practice in Social Work, and other Macro Partners.
+Influencing Social Policy (ISP) presents MACRO Conference 2020, The Power of MACRO Social Work: Forging Pathways Toward a More Just and Equitable World and the Teaching Institute, in collaboration with ACOSA, Clark-Fox Policy Institute, Special Commission to Advance Macro Practice in Social Work, and other Macro Partners.
 We are pleased to once again be hosted by the Brown School of Social Work at Washington University in St. Louis.
 The Macro Teaching Institute is a full day event on May 28, 2020 from 8:30AM to 4:30PM that will precede the opening of the conference.
 The conference runs from Thursday, May 28 at 5:30PM to Saturday, May 30 at 2:00PM.
 Register now to attend the MACRO Conference & Teaching Institute.

 Impacting the Election of 2020: How Social Workers Can Build Election Turnout